 Caesar continues in a softer, more sympathetic tone.
 "Did you look after Peeta because you wanted to?"

 "Yes," I breathe.
-Then I remember the pretense: "I loved him."
+Then I remember the pretence: "I loved him."

 Everyone visibly sinks in their seats and their hearts drop with them.
 "But you didn't kill him," Caesar states.
 "You didn't kill him to save him from the mutts."